- Design industry shaping loyalty programs

 Accor Plus - The Subscription Loyalty Proposition Leading the Global Hotel Industry in Loyalty TV's latest episode Watch Podcast >

-According to a report by Medallion Retail, 46% of shoppers will buy more from a retailer that provides a customer with a personalized shopping experience.
-This is another sure-fire way to convert a first-time customer into a returning customer and win his loyalty.
+According to a report by Epsilon, 82% of respondents say they view a brand positively when they advertise a product that a person needs.
+This shows that retail personalization is a great way to convert a first-time customer into a returning customer and win their loyalty.
 Moreover, customers who shop online are used to this level of personalization and they expect a similar experience in a real-world situation as well.

 A one-to-one retail experience is essential for retail personalization strategies.
 The key is to know enough about your customer’s information in the three tenses – past, present, and future.

-The Medallion Retail report also points out an interesting insight – that customers prefer to be acknowledged in-store rather than via digital channels.
-While ecommerce companies may have access to a vast database of user information, it is entirely possible that a user can get irked by an ad that feels too personal or invasive.
-In this way, in-store personalization is a good way to make a human connection with your customer and make him/her feel they are cared for.
 It is important to train your staff in such a way that they are well equipped to handle your customers’ needs.
 In this way, in-store personalization sets the stage for an offline business’ omni-channel marketing success.
-It is the final step that works in collaboration with other steps such as loyalty programmes and online shopping options in order to make the omnichannel marketing program a successful one.
+It is the final step that works in collaboration with other steps such as loyalty programs and online shopping options in order to make the omnichannel marketing program a successful one.

 From a brand’s point of view, in-store personalization can bring tangible results to a business in terms of higher customer engagement and conversion.
 A report by Infosys states that 59% of consumers who have experienced personalization believe it has a noticeable influence on purchasing decisions.
 The same report also states that a whopping majority of 92% of the consumers who are in a store, look to discover new products and are open to making impulse purchases even if it’s not on the agenda.
 In fact, consumers are three times more likely to make an impulse buy in-store rather than while shopping online.